Need a Michigan Homeowners Insurance Comparison?

 Scheduled Personal Property — There are times when you might need special coverage for things like jewelry, guns, artwork, rugs, etc.

-Home Insurance Costs
+Michigan Home Insurance Quotes

-Choosing an insurance policy based solely on price can be risky – as you may not get adequate coverage or the right type of coverage.
+Choosing an insurance policy based solely on price can be risky - as you may not get adequate coverage or the right type of coverage.
 Instead, remind yourself that purchasing appropriate homeowners insurance is an excellent way to protect your investment in your home.
-A licensed professional from Mason-McBride can explain how these factors affect your home insurance rates and provide you with a policy that offers adequate protection.
+A licensed professional from Mason-McBride can explain how these factors affect your home insurance rates and provide you with a policy that offers the best protection.

 Get a Quote From a Local Agent: